When you learn English by listening, you can understand crazy things like this:

 As long as you find a resource that makes you happy, keeps you learning English by listening and lines up with your goals and interests, you have my full support.

 Pretend you’re listening to the radio.

 You hear a helicopter in the background, and a speaker is mentioning the names of streets, roads and avenues, and talking about how many vehicles are currently on these roads.

 What do you imagine he’s talking about?
 Most likely, you’re listening to a traffic report.

 You can then expect to hear other words like “bottleneck,” “traffic jam” and “rush hour.”
-You’ll probably also hear the use of the imperative: “Don’t take the highway” or “Avoid 4th Avenue.”
+You’ll probably also hear the imperative (command form of verbs): “Don’t take the highway” or “Avoid 4th Avenue.”

 Based on the context, you can often predict the words and even style of language you will hear.
 That’s a big first step forward!

 Unless you know nothing, like Jon Snow from “Game of Thrones,” your previous knowledge of the world will help you predict what information you’ll likely hear.
 When you predict the topic of a conversation, all this knowledge and related vocabulary stored in your brain will be turned on to help you better understand what you’re listening to.